What to Do When You Lose Your Phone While Traveling Solo

 When I was in Latvia in October 2018, an unfortunate thing happened.
 I spent one night in prison and lost my phone the morning after.

 But I believe that every experience, good or bad, always has a lesson behind it.
-These were what I learned:
+These were some of the things I learned when I lost my phone while traveling solo:

 1. Panicking Doesn't Help